10 Best Commercial Vehicle Route Planners

-- Create optimized routes (customized towards your customers’ needs).
+- Create optimized routes (customized toward your customers’ needs).

-- Collect proof of delivery (either through a photo or signature capture).
+- Collect proof of delivery (through a photo or signature capture).

-Combined, these features help you run a smooth delivery operation.
+These features help you run a smooth delivery operation.
 They let you make more deliveries in less time and improve customer satisfaction.
-Circuit for Teams is used by several kinds of businesses — local couriers of course, but also local breweries, computer repair services, pharmacy delivery and retail stores.

 Or if you’re looking for a different type of commercial vehicle route planner, we recommend you keep reading to see some alternatives to Circuit for Teams.

-For context: Route4Me is a route management app that has basic plans which you then can customize to give you the features you want, by adding on extra features (for a fee).
+For context: Route4Me is a route management app with basic plans that you can customize by adding extra features (for a fee).

-So you’d pick one of Route4Me’s plans (which start at $149 a month), and then add their truck route planner for an extra $10 per vehicle.
+So, you’d pick one of Route4Me’s plans (starting at $199 a month) and add their truck route planner for an extra $19 per vehicle.

 Oracle has scheduling and routing features that are well-suited for field service technicians and delivery teams alike.